quchen/articles/monad_fail.md

 do ~pat <- computation     >>>     let f pat = more more                    >>>     in  computation >>= f

--- Only one data constructor: do not add MonadFail constraint do (Only x) <- computation     >>>     let f (Only x) = more more                        >>>     in  computation >>= f
+-- Only one data constructor: do not add MonadFail constraint.
+-- This rule should apply recursively for nested patterns, -- e.g.  Only (Only' x). do (Only x) <- computation     >>>     let f (Only x) = more more                        >>>     in  computation >>= f